-Explanation on of Coding Example of the Evidence Statement • The ev level. vidence statement code begins with the corresponding grade 3.R.1 Base reasoning or explanations on a given pictorial representation and Reasor explain how the pictorial model represents a mathematical concept, or how it can be used to justify or refute a statement (with or without flaws) or how it can be used to generalize. umber at the end of the evidence statement code refers to a ic reasoning evidence statement.
+Explanation of Coding Example of the Evidence Statement The evidence statement code begins with the corresponding grade level.
+The letter "R" appears after the grade level in the code to indicate Reasoning.
+The number at the end of the evidence statement code refers to a specific reasoning evidence statement.
+3.R.1 Base reasoning or explanations on a given pictorial representation and explain how the pictorial model represents a mathematical concept, or how it can be used to justify or refute a statement (with or without flaws) or how it can be used to generalize.